-· Further information about the entry requirements for this programme can be found at: http://www.eecs.qmul.ac.uk/undergraduates/entry-requirements/
+Further information about the entry requirements for this programme can be found at:

 How will the quality of the programme be managed and enhanced?
+How do we listen to and act on your feedback?

-EECS has a Student Experience Teaching Learning and Assessment (SELTA) structure which enables programmes to be both managed and enhanced.
+EECS has a Teaching and Learning Committee (TLC) structure which enables programmes to be both managed and enhanced.